 Students will participate as actors in a Southern State Community College theatre production.
 An audition is required.
-This course may be taken three times for credit (with permission of instructor/director) may be repeated thereafter without credit.

-THEA 1104 Technical Studio
+THEA 1104 Technical Studio 3 credits

 Students will participate as stage managers or crew members (set, properties, costumes, lighting, sound, house, dramaturgy, etc.) in a Southern State Community College theatre production.
 An application/interview is required.
-This course may be taken three times for credit (with permission of instructor/director) may be repeated thereafter without credit.